Why The Arts?• Explore your creative potential

 - Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
 Art history courses will build your core knowledge and critical thinking skills.
 Studio courses will strengthen your technique and sharpen your creativity.
 You will have the opportunity to exhibit your work at Wheelock's Towne Art Gallery.

-You may choose to combine your Arts major with a professional major.
+You may choose to combine your Arts major with a professional major in Early Childhood Education, Elementary Education, Special Education, Social Work, or Juvenile Justice and Youth Advocacy.
 You may also minor in Community Arts, Music, Theatre, Visual Arts, or Art History.
 In addition, you may choose the Arts for your undergraduate major as part of Wheelock's dual degree program leading to a master's in Child Life.

 - African American Music